“A tortoise playing football would be—” Achilles was beginning.

 — from Lewis Carroll: What the Tortoise Said to Achilles

-My Prelude is the first of a series of works for solo piano, and is strongly influenced by Hofstadter’s seminal work Gödel, Escher Bach: An Eternal Golden Braid, which debates the question of consciousness, and attempts to discover what “self” really means.
+This music for solo piano is strongly influenced by Hofstadter’s seminal work Gödel, Escher Bach: An Eternal Golden Braid, which debates the question of consciousness, and attempts to discover what “self” really means.
 The book uses the drawings of Escher and the music of Bach to illustrate problems in mathematics and logic, alongside numerous amusing and highly illustrative dialogues between Achilles, a Tortoise, and others, based on Lewis Carroll’s What the Tortoise Said to Achilles.

 In the Prelude, I try to portray such a conversation through the classical “Rondo” form, which is the subject of investigation in this music.
 In classical music, the word Rondo refers to both a form, in which a principal theme (or “refrain”) alternates with one or more contrasting themes (or “episodes”), and also to a character-type: music that is fast and vivacious.
 In the imagined conversation of my Prelude, strangers meet on the road to a common destination.

 I imagine that the road (the refrain, in this piece) is the road to Rome, and the strangers (i.e. the episodes) might be as diverse as Achilles with the Tortoise, Julius Caesar, Zeno, or St Paul.
 The refrain is easily identified as grand, imperial, and overbearing music, and although the episodes are initially readily identifiable — frenetic, breathless, schizophrenic, and perhaps paranoid — they soon begin to conflict, to interrupt each other: the strangers are each concerned with their own agenda, and only want to tell the others, and not to listen.